Accelerating cosmological simulations on GPUs: a portable approach using OpenMP: Methodology

 In particular, we use simple analytical functions with known behavior: a 1D function $y(x) = x^2$ for validating the cubic spline routine, and a 2D function $z(x,y) = x^2 + y^2$ for validating the bilinear interpolation.
 For the cubic spline test, we use 512 randomly distributed points for building the spline object, consistent with what is typically used within the {\pinocchio} code.
 For the bilinear case, we construct a 64×64 interpolation table, representative of the structure used in {\pinocchio} runs, where each grid point is associated with a spline of size 128.
 The tabulated input points are randomly distributed, reflecting the non-uniform sampling in realistic collapse time tables and highlighting the robustness of our interpolation routines.

-In both cases, we generate a set of randomly distributed evaluation points, ranging from 100 to $10^7$, with the upper end corresponding to the number of interpolation calls typically encountered in a small-box simulation (e.g., $256^3$ particles).
+In both cases, we generate a set of randomly distributed evaluation points, ranging from $10^2$ to $10^8$, with the upper end corresponding to the number of interpolation calls typically encountered in realistic per-node configurations (e.g., $644^3$ particles).

 We then compare the interpolated values produced by the GPU-native routines against those obtained using the original GSL-based CPU implementation.
 The comparison is quantified by computing the mean residuals across all evaluation points.
 This procedure allows us to confirm that the numerical differences introduced by the GPU implementation are negligible with respect to the original GSL routines.